paragliding training center

 Priming a paramotor – see "Starting a paramotor" below

-Propeller hub removal & installation – how to get it off and on
+Propeller hub removal & installation – how to get it off and on without wrecking it.

 Reed valves – Info on how to check them and replace them, if necessary